United States Chamber of Commerce: 21st century

 The Chamber has refused to provide any concrete evidence to refute the allegations.
 In reference to the matter, Tom Donohue wrote his council and members on October 12, 2010.
 He stated, "Let me be clear.
 The Chamber does not use any foreign money to fund voter education activities—period.
 We have strict financial controls in place to ensure this.
 The funds we receive from American Chambers of Commerce abroad, bilateral business councils, and non-U.S.-based global companies represent a small fraction of our more than $200 million annual revenues.
 Under our accounting system, these revenues are never used to support any political activities.
 We are in full compliance with all laws and regulations."
 The organizations Moveon.org, Think Progress, and People for the American Way rallied against the Chamber at the Justice Department to start an injunction for a criminal investigation.
 The Chamber is not required to produce fundraising records.

 Through the year various presidents of the United States have taken part in U.S. Chamber events.

 President Barack Obama asked the IRS and Federal Election Commission to ensure that the foreign funds that the Chamber receives are not used for political activities.
 Obama criticized the Chamber for not disclosing its contributors.
 The Chamber has responded that "No foreign money is used to fund political activities."
 After the election, the Chamber reiterated the nature of Obama's policy dictated action from the Chamber, however the conflict would not be made "personal".

 Despite more than $33 million spent supporting candidates in the 2012 Congressional races, Chamber-backed candidates lost 36 out of the 50 elections in which the Chamber participated.
 In late 2013, the Chamber announced it would distribute campaign contributions in "tens" of Republican primary elections to oppose the Tea Party movement for the purpose of creating a "more governable Republican party."
 In early 2014 Tom Donohue clarified that the push would be to elect "pro-business" members of Congress "who favor trade, energy development and immigration reform".
 During Donohue's tenure as head of the Chamber of Commerce, the Chamber formed an alliance with the Republican Party.
-Donohue retired in February 2021.
+Donohue retired in February 2021 and was succeeded by former Chamber executive Suzanne Clark, who has been president and CEO since March 2021.